dustinpfister/blog_posts/_posts/js-javascript-example-log-once.md

 ## 3 - Conclusion

 So that is it for now when it comes to logging something to a console just once.
+These might not be the most compelling use case examples, but when it comes to working on a real project I often might get around to making some kind of custom logging utility such as this.
+The feature of having all my logs going to one method helps, and also I am often in a situation in which I just want to log something once when a certain condition happens.

 There are many frameworks that might have this kind of method at the ready to begin with though.
 A few years back I wrote about once such method in lodash which is called the [lodash once](/2017/12/04/lodash_once/) method.
+As you would expect that function works more or less the same way, so if a framework that is all ready part of the stack has something like this then there is just making use of what there is to work with to begin with.

+There is a lot more to add to this kind of module when it comes to things like the use of color in the output of the log method in a nodejs environment.
+When it comes to that there is a nodejs [npm package called chalk](/2017/05/31/nodejs-chalk/) that is a popular solution for that sort of thing, but another option is to just learn a thing or two about [ANSI escape codes](/2019/09/19/nodejs-ansi-escape-codes/) when it comes to creating color terminal output.